 Drugs containing Promethazine: Phenergan, Promethazine with Codeine, Promethazine DM, Phenergan with Codeine, Promethazine VC with Codeine, Promethazine VC, Promethazine VC Plain, Phenergan VC, Mepergan, Phenergan VC with Codeine, Show all 31 »Phenergan with Dextromethorphan, Phenadoz, Promethegan, Promethazine with DM, Mepergan Fortis, Promethazine with Dextromethorphan, Meprozine, V-Gan-50, Pro-Med, Adgan, Phenazine 50, Phenergan Fortis, Phenoject-50, Antinaus 50, Anergan 50, V-Gan-25, Codeine Phosphate-Promethazine HCl, Promethazine VC w/Codeine, M-Phen, Promethazine HCl with Codeine, Promethazine HCl and Codeine Phosphate

 Promethazine Levels and Effects while Breastfeeding

 Summary of Use during Lactation

 Based on minimal excretion of other phenothiazine derivatives, it appears that occasional short-term use of promethazine for the treatment of nausea and vomiting poses little risk to the breastfed infant.
 With repeated doses, observe infants for excess sedation.
-Because promethazine can lower basal prolactin secretion, promethazine might interfere with the establishment of lactation if given in the early postpartum period.
-An antiemetic without a potent histamine blocking action is preferred in the newborn period.
+Because promethazine can lower basal prolactin secretion, promethazine might interfere with the establishment of lactation if given during labor, before lactation is well established or with a sympathomimetic such as pseudoephedrine.
+An antiemetic without potent histamine blocking action is preferred in nursing mothers.

 Maternal Levels.
 Relevant published information was not found as of the revision date.